 We use software licensed from third parties, including some software, known as open source software, that we use without charge.
 We currently use the following open source software: Linux (an operating system), MySQL (database software), PERL (an interpreter) and Apache (a web server), and we may in the future use additional open source software.
 In the future, these licenses to third party software may not be available on terms that are acceptable to us, or at all.
-Our inability to use third-party software could result in disruptions to our business, or delays in the development of future services or enhancements of existing services, which could impair ourbusiness.
-In addition, the terms of certain open source software licenses may require us to provide modified versions of the open source software, which we develop, if any, or any proprietary software that incorporates all or a portion of the open source software, if any, to others on unfavorable license terms that are consistent with the open source license term.
-If we are required to license our proprietary software in accordance with the foregoing, our competitors and other third parties could obtain access to our intellectual property, which could harm our business.
+Our inability to use third-party software could result in disruptions to our business, or delays in the development of future services or enhancements of existing services, which could impair our business.
+In addition, the terms of certain open source software licenses may require us to provide modified versions of the open source software, which we develop, if any, or any proprietary software that incorporates all or a portion of the open source software in accordance with the foregoing, our competitors and other third parties could obtain access to our intellectual property, which could harm our business.